 The timing couldn't be better.
 Current pharma companies either build expensive in-house chemistry teams or outsource to contract research organizations overseas - often in China.
 With global supply chains becoming vulnerable and U.S.-China trade tensions escalating, Boiko saw an opportunity: "Small molecule synthesis needed to be rebuilt from the ground up in the United States."

-The funding round, led by Fifty Years, includes heavyweights like Khosla Ventures, Speedinvest, OpenAI co-founder Wojciech Zaremba, and 's Chief Scientist Jeff Dean.
+The funding round, led by Fifty Years, includes heavyweights like Khosla Ventures, Speedinvest, OpenAI co-founder Wojciech Zaremba, and Google's Chief Scientist Jeff Dean.
 Boiko called the fundraising "hectic," recounting how what was supposed to be a short investor meeting turned into "a multi-hour whiteboard session about industrializing synthesis."